quractech/smart-nal/README.md

 # smart Nal
-Smart Nal enables ON and OFF functionality for led ceiling lamp using Bluetooth or normal light switch. <br>
+Smart Nal enables ON and OFF functionality for LED ceiling lamp using Bluetooth or normal light switch. <br>

 ![imag of the Smart Nal Hardware](all-put-together.jpg)